oscal-compass/community/MEMBERSHIP.md

 To become a project Reviewer, you must meet the following requirements:

+* Member for at least **3 months**.
+* Primary reviewer or author for **multiple substantial PRs** to the codebase.
 * You have made multiple contributions to the project or community.
 Contribution may include, but is not limited to:
   * Triaging open issues or PRs.
   * Authoring or reviewing PRs on GitHub.
-  * Demonstrating knowledge of the codebase
+  * Demonstrating knowledge of the codebase.
   * Participating in design discussions.
   * Contributing to community discussions (e.g. meetings, Slack).

-* You have been sponsored by two Maintainers.
+* You have been sponsored by **two Maintainers**. **Note the following requirements for sponsors**:
+  * Sponsors must have close interactions with the prospective Reviewer - e.g. code/design/proposal review, coordinating on issues, etc.
+  * Sponsors must be from multiple member companies to demonstrate integration across community.
+  * One of the sponsors has to be from the same sub-project.
+  * With no objections from other maintainers of the same sub-project

 Any person who meets the requirements may be nominated by a contributor, including themselves.
 To nominate a contributor or yourself:

 * Open an issue in the repository of interest detailing contributions to the project so far.
 * Ensure that the sponsors are `@mentioned` on the issue.
 * Make sure that the list of contributions included is representative of the work on the project.
+* Have your sponsoring maintainers reply confirmation of sponsorship: +1

 #### Reviewer responsibilities and privileges